 - An Azure account.
 You can sign up for a free Azure account.
 However, keep in mind Azure limits how many cores are available in an account.
 The "Add NFA Account" screen will show you how many cores are required for the plan you have selected.
 In general, it's best to upgrade to a pay-as-you-go (PAYG) Azure account to take advantage of Nerdio's offering.

 - A subscription, preferably empty.
 Your brand new Azure account typically includes an empty subscription.
 Don't have an empty subscription?
 Create a new subscription here.

 - A resource group.
 Nerdio will create one for you automatically, all you have to do is decide if you like the default name "NerdioRG" or you want to give it another name.

-- User account that’s used to add NFA account must be an Owner of a subscription within the same directory (aka tenant, azure account) as the user account.
+- The user account that’s used to add NFA account must be an Owner of a subscription within the same directory (aka tenant, azure account) as the user account.
 For instance, firstname.lastname@example.org should have access to a subscription in the same tenant.onmicrosoft.com directory.
-If using a email@example.com, this user could be in the same directory as the subscription or not.
+If using an email@example.com, this user could be in the same directory as the subscription or not.
 You can ensure a smooth ride by following these steps first:

 - Log in to Azure Management Portal as an administrator that can see the subscription

 - Look at Subscription Overview screen to verify its directory

 - Go to Azure Active Directory and create a new user using firstname.lastname@example.org format (where tenant.onmicrosoft.com is the directory where subscription is located)